- Administration Building G03

 She’s prone to social media binges, but Cyndi also takes time to stop and smell the flowers, especially our campus roses.
-The award-winning editor, journalist and columnist writes and edits for Michigan Tech’s web pages, electronic media and print publications.
-She finds work-life balance in the garden, on her yoga mat and anywhere near the water.
+The award-winning editor, journalist, and columnist writes and edits for Michigan Tech’s webpages, digital media, and print publications.
+She finds work-life balance in the garden, on her yoga mat, and anywhere near the water.

 - The former Daily Mining Gazette journalist and editor hails from Houghton and has written for a variety of international, national and regional publications.